rpng/kitti_parser/ReadMe.md

 for the method that it calls to finish before it moved on to the next measurement.
 There are two example main files, please run those to get a feel for how the program interacts.
 One is just text events, the other displays the stereo images in an OpenCV window.

-## TODO

-* Read in config files
-* Implement the gps/imu messages
-* Add a bit of documentation

 ## Folder Structure

 The folder structure that is expected is that of the kitti datset raw downloader script.